Annual general meeting

 Right to participate in shareholders’ meetings

-Shareholders who wish to participate in a shareholders’ meeting must be included in the shareholders’ register maintained by Euroclear Sweden on the day falling five workdays prior to the meeting, and notify the Company of their participation no later than on the date stipulated in the notice convening the meeting.
+Shareholders who wish to participate in a shareholders’ meeting must be included in the shareholders’ register maintained by Euroclear Sweden AB and notify their intention to participate at the shareholders’ meeting in the manner described in the notice convening the meeting.
 Shareholders may attend the shareholders’ meetings in person or by proxy and may be accompanied by a maximum of two assistants.
 Typically, it is possible for a shareholder to register for the shareholders’ meeting in several different ways as indicated in the notice of the meeting.
 A shareholder may vote for all Company shares owned or represented by the shareholder.

 Shareholders who wish to have a matter brought before the shareholders’ meeting must submit a written request to the board of directors.
 Such request must normally be received by the board of directors no later than seven weeks prior to the shareholders’ meeting.